Max-stable processes and the functional D-norm revisited: Distributional Differentiability of an SMSP

 The preceding lemma allows us to introduce the following differentiability concept.
-We call a stochastic process $(X_t)_{t\in[0,1]}$ \emph{differentiable in distribution in $t_0\in[0,1]$}, if the difference quotient $(X_{t_0+h}-X_{t_0})/h$ converges in distribution to some rv on the real line for $h\to0$.
+Firstly, we call a stochastic process $(X_t)_{t\in[0,1]}$ \emph{almost surely differentiable in $t_0\in[0,1]$}, if the difference quotient $(X_{t_0+h}-X_{t_0})/h$ converges almost surely to some rv $X_{t_0}'$ on the real line for $h\to0$.